cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 Bootstrapping using Docker provides several advantages:

 * The Cloudify Manager is available on varius Linux distributions running Docker.
+Note that some distributions require minimal adjustments
 * Users can upgrade containers specific to the service they want to upgrade (Currently, there's only one Application container.
 In the future, each container will host one service [e.g. Logstash, Elasticsearch, etc..])
 * Using Docker simplifies Cloudify's bootstrap process, and will help in making it much faster in future versions.
 * In future versions, using docker would allow to migrate your entire manager onto an entirely different machine.